 An important change in any case for countries like Italy where the privacy consent to the processing of health related data was required to be “in writing” under the current regime is that this is no longer a requirement.
 The privacy consent to the processing of health related data shall be explicit and specific, but can be given also for instance in an electronic form.

-I discussed in more details on privacy consent in this blog post that specifically focuses on issues raised by the Article 29 Working Party on privacy consent.
+I discussed in more details on privacy consent in this blog post “How privacy consent changes with the GDPR?” that specifically focuses on issues raised by the Article 29 Working Party on privacy consent.

 When is it possible to rely on legitimate interest under the EU Privacy Regulation?